Kellegram/Ghostrunner_faq/README.md

 # Technical issues

-## My graphics/keybinds are resetting
+## My graphics/keybindings are resetting
 Go to `%LOCALAPPDATA%\Ghostrunner\Saved\Config\WindowsNoEditor`.
 Set the things you want, then right click each file, go to Properties and set as read-only.

-## Nothing disables Vsync
+## Nothing disables V-sync
 This seems to be a rare issue where the in-game setting does not work.
 No workarounds are known, try to completely wipe the game and config, then reinstall.

-## Input lag and/or broken VSync
+## Input lag and/or broken V-sync
-- Disable in-game VSync.
-In-game VSync tends to be subpar.
+- Disable in-game V-sync.
+In-game V-sync tends to be subpar.
 NVIDIA and AMD for the most part implement it better.
 - Disable Windows 10 [Game Mode](https://www.xsplit.com/support/useful-tools/windows-game-mode) and [Xbox Game Bar](https://www.windowscentral.com/how-disable-and-remove-game-bar-windows-10-creators-update).
 - Try this [fix](Blurryfix.md).